You may have dozens of followers on Twitter and hundreds of friends on Facebook, but how many of those people do you consider real friends?

 Ikea knows that showing pictures of the assembly process is more helpful than just providing a list of written steps.
 Ikea’s our inspiration — here are some samples of text you could use in your thank you note to your best friend.

-For supporting you through a tragedy, sickness, or death
+For supporting you through sickness or death

 “How can I ever thank you enough for being such a good friend to me over the last six months?
 You came without asking, provided when you thought I might be in need, and acted as my emotional crutch more times than I can count.

 I also appreciate the times when you fed them and helped them with their homework.
 I honestly don’t know how I would have survived without you.
-You have been such a blessing and I love and value our friendship.”
+You have been such a blessing, and I love and value our friendship.”

 For just being there

 “You saw my depression for what it was.
-I don’t know where I would be today if you hadn’t forced me to get the medical help that I needed.
+I don’t know where I would be today if you hadn’t forced me to get the medical help I needed.
 Thank you for being there for me when I needed it.